Compatible Application Check

 - If you have a web application, don't put eBay web pages served by eBay servers in an iFrame.

-- If you are building a search application use the Finding API instead of the Trading API or Shopping API.
+- If you are building a search application use the Buy API or Finding API.

 - If you are using the Trading API you'll need to comply with additional prerequisites, which are specific to the Trading API.